Aalyahmonday/ytbplus/FAQ.md

 ***
 ### Q: I can't open uYouPlus after a week (AltStore/Sideloadly).
 It said **YouTube is no longer available**

-- Apps that have been installed using a free developer account are only valid for 7 days (you can check the expire date in AltStore).
+- Apps that have been installed using a free developer account are only valid for 7 days (you can check the expiry date in AltStore).
 For now, please re-install AltStore & uYouPlus.
 - How to Refresh apps?
 [AltStore](https://github.com/qnblackcat/uYouPlus/wiki/AltStore-(macOS-&-Windows)#refresh-uyouplus)/[Sideloadly](https://github.com/qnblackcat/uYouPlus/wiki/Sideloadly-(macOS-&-Windows)#refresh-uyouplus)

 ***